-Today, the Federal Energy Regulatory Commission (FERC) issued tailored show cause orders under section 206 of the Federal Power Act to PJM Interconnection, L.L.C.
-(PJM), Midcontinent Independent System Operator Inc. (MISO), Southwest Power Pool Inc. (SPP), California Independent System Operator (CAISO), ISO New England Inc. (ISO-NE) and New York Independent System Operator (NYISO), together with their transmission owners, directing each region to justify or reform the tariff provisions governing how data centers and other large loads connect to and receive service from the transmission grid.
+On June 18, 2026, the Federal Energy Regulatory Commission (FERC or the Commission) issued show cause orders under section 206 of the Federal Power Act to PJM Interconnection, L.L.C.
+(PJM), Midcontinent Independent System Operator, Inc. (MISO), Southwest Power Pool, Inc. (SPP), California Independent System Operator Corporation (CAISO), ISO New England Inc. (ISO-NE) and New York Independent System Operator, Inc. (NYISO), together with their transmission owners, directing each region to justify or reform the tariff provisions governing how data centers and other large loads connect to and receive service from the transmission grid.
 The orders are part of FERC’s broader response to rapidly increasing electricity demand, particularly from data centers and other large loads, and advance the objectives of the Secretary of Energy’s October 2025 Advance Notice of Proposed Rulemaking (ANOPR) by seeking to accelerate “speed to power” while preserving grid reliability, affordability and consumer protections.

-FERC directs each RTO/ISO and its transmission owners to make a filing within 60 days that either (i) explains why their current tariff remains just and reasonable without additional large-load-specific provisions or (ii) proposes tariff revisions to address the issues identified by the Commission.
+FERC directs each RTO/ISO and its transmission owners to make a filing within 60 days that either (i) explains why their current tariff remains just and reasonable without additional large load-specific provisions or (ii) proposes tariff revisions to address the issues identified by the Commission.
 FERC identified five categories of reform that will need to be addressed in each response:

 - First, the Commission seeks more efficient transmission service application and study processes, including consideration of alternative transmission technologies that could reduce the need for upgrades, accelerate service or better use existing transmission capability.